Albion-class landing platform dock: Extended readiness

 To cut the running costs of the Royal Navy, the 2010 Strategic Defence and Security Review concluded that one of its two Albion-class LPDs should be placed into extended readiness, or uncrewed reserve, while the other is held at high readiness for operations.
-The vessels will alternate between extended readiness and high readiness throughout their service lives.
+The vessels were to alternate between extended readiness and high readiness throughout their service lives.

 It was confirmed that Albion would be the first of the two vessels to be placed at extended readiness, for a cost of £2.5 million, as Bulwark had recently finished a major refit.
 Running costs while in extended readiness are estimated to be £300,000 per annum to keep the vessel available for reactivation at short notice.
 HMS Albion re-entered high readiness when HMS Bulwark was put into extended readiness.
 In 2014 Albion entered a regeneration refit and rejoined the active fleet in 2016.
 The running costs of one of the Albion-class vessels at high readiness ranged from £17.7 million to £38.6 million per annum from 2007 to 2011.
 As of late 2018 Albion was in active service while Bulwark was held at extended readiness.

+In 2024, it was reported that, due to manning problems in the Royal Navy and despite the pending completion of a major refit of HMS Bulwark, both vessels were now expected to remain in reserve.
+In May 2024, the Navy indicated that it intended to retain both ships until 2033/34 when they would be replaced by the future Multi Role Support Ships (MRSS).
+However, in November 2024, the recently elected Labour government indicated that they would in fact be retired early in order to save money.